Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for tropical lines in

-The above characterization of the valuations of the coefficients $b_k$ ensure that if $\trop(\tilde{a}_{u,0})(M_1)$ were to achieve this maximum value for $M_1<0$ at least twice, the corresponding indices would be $k=0,1$.
+The above characterization of the valuations of the coefficients $b_k$ ensures that if $\trop(\tilde{a}_{u,0})(M_1)$ were to achieve this maximum value for $M_1<0$ at least twice, the corresponding indices would be $k=0,1$.
 From here, we deduce that $M_1=-\val(b_0)<0$.